 The Department of archaeology, conservation and history (IAKH) is comprised of three disciplines which in different ways study the past.
 The department has internationally oriented archaeologists, the only conservation program in Norway and the biggest group of historians in Scandinavia.
 The department has close to 100 employees, including non-permanent research fellows.
 The study programs span archaeology from the Stone Age to the Middle Ages, object and paintings conservation, and history from Antiquity to the present age.

 A Doctoral Research Fellowship (SKO 1017) in Archaeology is available at the Department of Archaeology, Conservation and History, University of Oslo.

 The Doctoral Fellowship is affiliated with the research project “ARCREATE.
 An Archaeology of Creative Knowledge in Turbulent Times”, funded by the Research Council of Norway (project no. 334377) and led by Professor Per Ditlef Fredriksen.

 More about the position

 The person appointed will be affiliated with the Faculty's organized research training.
 The academic work is to result in a doctoral thesis that will be defended at the Faculty with a view to obtaining the degree of PhD.
-The successful candidate is expected to join the existing research milieu at the University of Oslo and contribute to its development Read more about the doctoral degree.
+The successful candidate is expected to join the existing research milieu or network and contribute to its development.
+Read more about the doctoral degree.

 The appointment is for a duration of 3 years.
 All PhD Candidates who submit their doctoral dissertation for assessment with a written recommendation from their supervisor within 3 years or 3 ½ years after the start of their PhD position, will be offered, respectively, a 12 or 6 month Completion Grant.

-- A Master's degree or equivalent in Archaeology, Geography or Geosciences.
+- A Master's degree or equivalent in Archaeology or Historical Linguistics.
 The Master's degree must have been obtained and the final evaluation must be available by the application deadline.